guybaryosef/Unwritten-Rules/README.md

 #### To Do:

 * 'Index' front-end with the 'random' rule feature.
-* work on the 'random-rule' feature in back-end.
 * 'Search' front-end.
 Should be similar to the index.
 * 'Search' back-end.
 * Add advertisements to all pages